bmschmidt/safetensors/README.md

 - Protobuf: Hard 2Go max file size limit
 - Cap'n'proto: Float16 support is not present [link](https://capnproto.org/language.html#built-in-types) so using a manual wrapper over a byte-buffer would be necessary.
 Layout control seems possible but not trivial as buffers have limitations [link](https://stackoverflow.com/questions/48458839/capnproto-maximum-filesize).
 - Numpy (npz): No `bfloat16` support.
 Vulnerable to zip bombs (DOS).
 Not zero-copy.
 - Arrow: No `bfloat16` support.
-Seem to require decoding [link](https://arrow.apache.org/docs/python/parquet.html#reading-parquet-and-memory-mapping)
+Requires decoding for parquet, though not native `.arrow` format. [link](https://arrow.apache.org/docs/python/parquet.html#reading-parquet-and-memory-mapping).
+[Tensor standard](https://arrow.apache.org/docs/python/generated/pyarrow.Tensor.html#pyarrow.Tensor) not widely used and separate from columnar table standard.

 ### Notes